- SurveyMonkey is like a Swiss Army knife, versatile and user-friendly with clear pricing and fast results.

 Security and Compliance

 Both platforms are built to enterprise standards.
-SurveyMonkey Enterprise explicitly offers HIPAA and GDPR compliance, SSO, and data residency options.
-Qualtrics similarly meets major compliance standards (HIPAA, ISO 27001, etc.) and offers extensive admin controls.
+SurveyMonkey Enterprise holds ISO 27001, SOC 2, HIPAA, and PCI DSS 4.0 certifications, with SSO authentication, data encryption at rest and in transit, granular role and permission-based workgroups, and enhanced sensitive data protection.
+Qualtrics similarly meets major compliance standards (HIPAA, ISO 27001, FedRAMP for government use) and offers extensive admin controls.

-If security is a big concern, you’ll want to examine both trust centers, but at a high level, both tools are trusted by governments and companies for sensitive research.
+If security is a big concern, you’ll want to examine both trust centers, but at a high level, both platforms are trusted by governments and companies for sensitive research.
+SurveyMonkey notes that 89% of Enterprise customers agree the platform reduces their data security risk.

 Qualtrics vs SurveyMonkey – Final Verdict

-It excels at quick customer or employee surveys, NPS scores, and simple data collection.
-Its lower cost and simple interface mean you can get started with minimal training and budget.
+It excels at customer satisfaction surveys, employee engagement programs, NPS tracking, market research, and event feedback.
+Its transparent pricing and accessible interface mean you can get started with minimal training and budget.

 Qualtrics shines for large-scale, enterprise-grade research.
 If you need to run detailed market research, track multi-touch customer journeys, or analyze text and other channels (social media, reviews), Qualtrics has the extra horsepower.